 All official transcripts from postsecondary institutions will be examined, and credit will be awarded according to UNMC policy.
 Usually, credit from any accredited institution of higher learning is accepted for transfer if successfully completed with a course grade of C or above.
 Pass/No Pass will not be accepted for completion of Dental Hygiene prerequisites.

 For two- and four-year institutions, transfer credit will be determined by the standards set forth in the “Transfer Credit Practices of Designated Educational Institutions” published by the American Association of Collegiate Registrars and Admissions Offices.
 No credit will be awarded for D grades on courses with pass/no pass outcomes/

 The Department of Dental Hygiene accepts twenty students each year for the program at the College of Dentistry in Lincoln, Nebraska.
 Four students are accepted for the West Division in Gering, Nebraska.
 Students who meet the following requirements may be considered for admission.

 - Maintain a minimum total grade point average of 2.5.
 (Average GPA for the 24 students accepted into the program each fall is generally 3.5)

 - Complete an online application by February 1

 - The University of Nebraska Medical Center is an equal opportunity institution and all qualified minorities are urged to apply.

-To be considered for acceptance into the next year’s incoming fall class, the Dental Hygiene Program admissions process begins by submitting your online application available on the colleges website: www.unmc.edu/dentistry/programs/hygiene/admissions.html.
+The dental hygiene admission process begins by completing the online application available on the College of Dentistry's website: www.unmc.edu/dentistry/programs/hygiene/admissions.html.
 Students are urged to begin application procedures as soon as the online application is available for the current application cycle.
-The College requires a $60.00 application fee.